The WordPress + PhotoShelter combo is a very effective way to power a professional photographer’s website.

 This setup has few downsides but they are not insignificant enough be entirely ignored.

-All these advantages don’t quite come for free (even if WordPress is) like for example a Tumblr website.
+All these advantages don’t quite come for free (even if WordPress itself does) like for example a Tumblr website.
 You’ll need to get your own hosting.
-You could set up a server at home but most people will prefer the simplicity of buying hosting from a third party provider (I highly recommend WPEngine).
-That will set you back anything from about $8 to $30/month.
-You will need to register a domain name (I recommend Namecheap, see link below) for about $5/year.
+You could set up a server at home but most people will prefer the simplicity of buying hosting from a third party provider (I highly recommend FlyWheel).
+That will set you back anything from about $15 to $30/month.
+You will need to register a domain name (I recommend Namecheap) for about $5/year.
 You may also need an email account ($4 to $10/month) if a free one isn’t bundled with your hosting account.
 Buy a couple of plugins ($20 to $70 each, maybe).
-All that adds up but is still very cheap for a complete shop window for your business.
+All that adds up but is still very cheap considering this adds up to a complete shop window for your business.

 You might also want to hire a web designer to help you build your site, to build a custom theme for you and to custom code the PhotoShelter pages so that they match the portfolio site.
 This will cost you from a few hundred to a few thousand dollars depending on the scope of the project.